carpentries/lesson-example/setup.md

 new lesson is `data-cleanup`.
 We'll use git to make a copy of this repo in your own GitHub account.
 The effect is like a GitHub Fork, but not connected to the upstream changes.

-1. Create an empty repo on GitHub, using [GitHub's new repository tool][new] to go to the  the "Create new repository" page.
+1. Create an empty repo on GitHub, using [GitHub's new repository tool](new) to go to the  the "Create new repository" page.

 2. Select the owner for your new repository.